drivelling-spinel/tartar/doc/bugs.md

 - Weird texturing effects have been noticed in some maps with extended nodes tables - e.g. diamonds at the start of Jumpwad MAP03 do not render right
-- Tall patches rendering is not supported.
-Both sprites and textures that use patches with vertical extents of 255 pixels and more will render incorrectly.
-See Eviternity MAP27 for an example of both.
+- Tall patches rendering is partially supported.
+Bextures that use patches with vertical extents of 255 pixels and more will render incorrectly.
+See Eviternity MAP27 for an example.
 - Extremely big maps like Eviternity MAP32 would not render correctly.
-- Trying to detect the keyboard in SETUP.EXE gives ...
-  "error reading keyboard.dat".
+- Loading game with -load command line argument crashes the game with Eviternity